Luxuse/NewCrc/README.md

 ## ia use in code cause C++ pain

-This is a Win32 GUI application for verifying file integrity using CRC32 or XXH3 hashes.
+This is a Win32 GUI application for verifying file integrity using CRC32 or XXH3 or city128 hashes.

 ### Usage